xiayang0521/amlogic-s9xxx-images/README.md

-# amlogic-s9xxx-centos
+# amlogic-s9xxx-linux
-A collection of centos images for s9xxx
+A collection of linux images for s9xxx